kawamataryo/firepl/README.md

 ```

 ## custom context 🎮
-Firepl allows you to use a custom context called `firepl` inside REPL. `firepl` makes firestore more convenient.
+Firepl allows you to use a custom context called `firepl` inside REPL.

 |name|description|
 |---|---|